game-ci/documentation/docs/gitlab/activation.md

 6. Open https://license.unity3d.com/manual and answer questions
 7. Upload `unity3d.alf` for manual activation
 8. Download `Unity_v2018.x.ulf` (`Unity_v2019.x.ulf` for 2019 versions)
-9. Copy the content of `Unity_v2018.x.ulf` license file to your CI's environment variable `UNITY_LICENSE_CONTENT`.
+9. Copy the content of `Unity_v2018.x.ulf` license file to your CI's environment variable `UNITY_LICENSE`.
    _Note: if you are doing this on Windows, chances are the [line endings will be wrong as explained here](https://gitlab.com/gableroux/unity3d-gitlab-ci-example/issues/5#note_95831816).
 Luckily for you, [`.gitlab-ci.yml`](https://github.com/game-ci/unity3d-ci-example/blob/master/.gitlab-ci.yml) of the example project solves this by removing `\r` character from the ENV variable so you'll be alright_
-   [`.gitlab-ci.yml`](https://gitlab.com/gableroux/unity3d-gitlab-ci-example/-/blob/master/.gitlab-ci.yml) will then place the `UNITY_LICENSE_CONTENT` to the right place before running tests or creating the builds.
+   [`.gitlab-ci.yml`](https://gitlab.com/gableroux/unity3d-gitlab-ci-example/-/blob/master/.gitlab-ci.yml) will then place the `UNITY_LICENSE` to the right place before running tests or creating the builds.

 ## Unity Plus/Pro